Changing your study load - Section contents

 From time to time, you may feel the need to either increase or reduce your study load, depending on your capacity.

-See below for a brief outline of your options and remember to check your eligibility before you change your study load as it may have implications for your graduation.
+See below for a brief outline of your options.
+Remember to check your eligibility before you change your study load, as it may have implications for your graduation.

 As a student visa holder, you are required to complete your course by the end date on your Confirmation of Enrolment (CoE).
-This requires you maintain a standard study load of 50 points in each half-year period (first half-year is January to June; second half-year is July to December).
+This requires you maintain a standard study load of 50 points in each half-year period.

 Domestic students must be enrolled in at least 37.5 points (3 standard subjects) to be considered full-time.
 If you are enrolled in less than 37.5 points (usually two standard subjects) in either (or both) first or second half-year period, it is automatically defined as part-time.

 If you withdraw from a subject, make sure it is not required as a prerequisite for subjects you intend to study in the future or that it is not required as a co-requisite for subjects you are currently studying.